AssetFetch/spec/spec.md

 ### 8.3.2.
 Performing unlock queries

-If the implementation contains components with a `file_fetch.download_post_unlock` datablock, then the client MUST perform the unlock query referenced in that datablock before it can proceed.
+If the implementation contains components with a `file_fetch.download` datablock that references unlocking queries, then the client MUST perform the unlock query referenced in that datablock before it can proceed.
-Otherwise the resources may not be fully unlocked and the provider will likely refuse to hand over the files.
+Otherwise the resources may not be fully unlocked and the provider will likely deny access.

 ### 8.3.3.
 Handling component files